mhoemmen/cpp-proposals-pub/fix-rankk-rank2k/fix-rankk-rank2k.md

 * Revision 1 to be submitted 2024-09-15

+    * Main wording changes from R0:

+        * Instead of just changing the symmetric and Hermitian rank-k and rank-2k updates to have both overwriting and updating overloads, change *all* the update functions: rank-1 (general, symmetric, and Hermitian), rank-2 (symmetric and Hermitian), rank-k, and rank-2k

+        * Add "`C` may alias `E`" to all the new updating overloads

+        * For the new symmetric and Hermitian updating overloads, specify that the functions access the new `E` parameter in the same way (e.g., with respect to the lower or upper triangle) as the `C` parameter

+        * Add exposition-only concept _`noncomplex`_ to constrain a scaling factor to be noncomplex, as needed for Hermitian rank-1 and rank-k functions

     * Add Ilya Burylov as coauthor

-    * Change title from "Fix C++26 by making the symmetric and Hermitian rank-k and rank-2k updates consistent with the BLAS," to "Fix C++26 by making the symmetric and Hermitian rank-1, rank-2, rank-k, and rank-2k updates consistent with the BLAS."
+    * Change title from "Fix C++26 by making the symmetric and Hermitian rank-k and rank-2k updates consistent with the BLAS," to "Fix C++26 by making the rank-1, rank-2, rank-k, and rank-2k updates consistent with the BLAS."
 Change abstract to list the newly proposed rank-1 and rank-2 update changes (make them consistent with rank-k and rank-2k updates, and constrain `Scalar` to be noncomplex).

-    * Reorganize and expand nonwording sections

-    * Add "`C` may alias `E`" to all the new updating overloads of the symmetric and Hermitian rank-k and rank-2k functions

-    * Specify that the functions access the new `E` parameter in the same way as the `C` parameter

-    * Add exposition-only concept _`noncomplex`_ to constrain a scaling factor to be noncomplex, as needed for Hermitian rank-1 and rank-k functions

-    * Add nonwording section explaining why we don't change `triangular_matrix_product`

     * Add nonwording section explaining why we change rank-1 and rank-2 updates to be consistent with rank-k and rank-2k updates.
 Revise other nonwording sections accordingly.

+    * Add nonwording sections explaining why we don't change `hermitian_matrix_vector_product`, `hermitian_matrix_product`, or `triangular_matrix_product`

+    * Reorganize and expand nonwording sections

 # Abstract